 It’s 4am on a Saturday night in New York City and I’m still looking for a place to go.
 I’m texting friends, having difficulty focusing, and have become extremely limited in my communication abilities.
 My mind is functioning, but carries on in a mode of selfishness, uncaring, and anger.
 Why?
-Because I’ve been doing key bumps since I walked in my door to celebrate that big sale I just made.
+Because I’ve been doing key bumps since I walked in my door.
+I told myself that, this time, it’s to celebrate that big sale I just made.

-It’s strange when I look back and realize that I was ‘celebrating’ using an illegal substance that made me an unhealthy and different person—a person who didn’t act their age (late 30’s), a person who lied, a person who cheated, and a business owner who was suddenly canceling big meetings to sleep for a few extra hours after waking up with a nose bleed.
+It’s strange when I look back and realize that I was ‘celebrating’ using a substance that made me an unhealthy and a different person—a person who didn’t act their age (late 30’s), a person who lied, a person who cheated, and a business owner who was suddenly canceling big meetings to sleep for a few extra hours after waking up with a nose bleed.

 I moved to New York City about eight years ago and had only tried cocaine once in college.
-Until then, I had typically stuck with alcohol and an occasional hit of a joint.
-I told an occasional white lie, never cheated, watched a porn from time to time, and always treated my girlfriends with the utmost respect—just like mom taught me.
+Until then, I typically stuck with alcohol and the occasional hit off a joint.
+I told an occasional white lie, never cheated, watched a porn from time to time, and always treated my relationships with the utmost respect—just like mom taught me.